Skip to navigation

 You always make friends eventually: here I am playing cards with (from right to left) José, Gabi and Peter on the long ferry journey from Flores to Sulawesi

-The following excerpts from my travelogue illustrate one of the downsides of travelling alone – it can really get to you when you don't meet people for a while.
-But you do meet people on the road, especially in Asia, as the following two stories show.
-So if you're on the road and feeling lonely, rest assured we all get like that sometimes.
+The following excerpts from my travelogue illustrate one of the downsides of travelling alone: it can really get to you when you don't meet people for a while.
+But you do meet people on the road, especially in Southeast Asia, as the following two stories show.
+So if you're on the road and feeling lonely, rest assured we all get like this sometimes.
 It does get better – honestly!

 Ubud

-Back on Magnetic Island, one of the girls who read my travelogue, Mel, asked if I believed in fate: I'd used the phrase 'as if by fate' somewhere along the line, not through any great belief, but because it's a good old stock phrase for journos trying to sound mystical.
+Back on Magnetic Island, one of the girls who read my travelogue had asked if I believed in fate; I'd used the phrase 'as if by fate' somewhere along the line, not through any great belief, but because it's a useful stock phrase when trying to sound mystical.
 Judging by the events of last Wednesday night, I'm beginning to wonder if fate isn't a constant companion of the solo traveller after all.

 Moni